-No changes were made to the default fund strategy or investments during the year to 31 March 2023.
-The Investment Committee has reviewed the performance of funds in the default arrangement at each quarter end during the year and concluded that they have been performing broadly as expected, consistent with the Trustee Directors' targets and other objectives.
+The Investment Committee has reviewed the performance of funds in the default arrangement at each quarter end during the year through a comparison of their investment returns against benchmark targets and by obtaining explanations for any variances.
+This enabled the Committee to conclude that the funds have been performing broadly as expected, consistent with the Trustee Directors' targets and other objectives.